K-html/enjoyAll-AI/README.md

 # Flask API Service Starter

-This is a minimal Flask API service starter based on [Google Cloud Run Quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service).
+This is a minimal FASTAPI Service for EnjoyAll.

 ## Getting Started